SkylerZhou/date_shifter/README.md

   - UPdated CSV report to include XML timestamps

 ## To run
-- Preapre a CSV file with patient identifiers
+- Preapre a CSV file with the patient identifier in the first column
 - Edit main.sh to set your input/output directories and file names
 - Run with ./main.sh